- Irish desserts carry quiet charm.

 Press it into the pan by hand instead of rolling.

-For the topping, oats and sugar give texture without extra cost.
+That saves time and tools. - For the topping, oats and sugar give texture without extra cost.

 Bake until the apples soften and the top turns lightly golden.